rk4312/rk4312.github.io/README.md

 Link to game designer's page: [https://www.darrenkwan.com/ao-shu-spellslinger](https://www.darrenkwan.com/ao-shu-spellslinger)

-- Developing UI on an isometric action game as part of a larger team meant to simulate a professional workflow.
+- Developing UI on an isometric action game as part of a larger team meant to simulate a professional, agile workflow.
 - Working with Unity and industry standard Perforce with constant communication with leads and teammates.

 <hr style="margin: 75px 0 75px 0;">